QuickFastly/NR-wiki/docs/Nova-Regna/World/Concepts/Alignment.md

 share: true
 comments: true
 ---
-Alignment is a fundamental change in a person's physiology that typically occurs during infancy, theorized to be caused by exposure to high concentrations of [[Mystic Matter|mystic matter]].
+Alignment is a fundamental change in a person's physiology that typically occurs during infancy, theorized to be caused by exposure to high concentrations of [mystic matter](./Mystic%20Matter).
 It also appears to be affected by genetics, making some more likely to have this condition than others.
 Much like mystic matter itself, very little is understood about how alignment works.

-Some have theorized that alignment is directly linked to [[Attunement|attunement]], but this has been proven untrue as both conditions are entirely unique, and it is possible to have either one without the other.
+Some have theorized that alignment is directly linked to [attunement](./Attunement), but this has been proven untrue as both conditions are entirely unique, and it is possible to have either one without the other.

 ## Effects